ayoisaiah/f2/README.md

 ### Undoing changes

-Before you can undo a change, you must create a map file before making the
+Before you can undo a change, you must create a map file while making the
 change:

 ```bash